Stadium for Cornwall: Funding

 On 1 March 2012, Cornwall Council made a statement that it would not spend public money on a proposed Stadium for Cornwall and that any funding would come from private sources only.
 Cornwall Council made another statement on 11 May 2012, saying:

 Outline planning permission was passed in August 2016 for a retail park which will fund the stadium.

 By January 2018 work had still not started some 7 years after the idea had been first mooted, the money promised by David Cameron's government had not materialised and Stadium For Cornwall was forced to apply for public funding.
 There was growing scepticism as to whether the stadium would ever be built, on the back of the continued thought that the stadium was not financially viable.
 Posts on Facebook from the Stadium seemed to indicate that should it be built they would regard the Stadium first and foremostly a Rugby venue with the local college and Truro City Football Club being tenants, even though a large proportion of the secured funds have been through the sale of the football club's ground which will be developed as a retail park.
 Truro City have reportedly been researching an alternative solution to the Stadium For Cornwall saga, including ground sharing or an alternative site.

 The project received a boost in April 2018, when Cornwall council members voted by 69-41 (with seven abstentions) to provide partial funding of £3m towards the estimated total of £14.3m for the project.
 Members also agreed that the Council will help with preparing, submitting and supporting a bid to the Government for the further £3 million needed to deliver the Stadium for Cornwall.
 Truro City Football Club, Cornish Pirates and Truro and Penwith College are still expected to each contribute £2m towards the project, although in October 2018 Pete Masters, the Chairman of Truro City, admitted that "there is a shadow hanging over the club putting money into the new Stadium for Cornwall".
 Truro and Penwith College and the Cornish Pirates have offered to provide £1m each to cover Truro City's funding if it fails to come through.

 In 2020 Lord Myners wrote to Prime Minister Boris Johnson seeking £14m funding and arguing that the stadium could be completed by 2022.

-In June, 2022, Cornwall County Council withdrew the project from its "Levelling Up" funding program, due to a "a reluctance from both the Council and local MPs to see funding going towards the Stadium project at the expense of other projects that might go for funding in future rounds of the Levelling Up programme".
+In June, 2022, Cornwall County Council withdrew the project from its "Levelling Up" funding program, due to "a reluctance from both the Council and local MPs to see funding going towards the Stadium project at the expense of other projects that might go for funding in future rounds of the Levelling Up programme".
 As a result the Stadium for Cornwall CIC board voted to cease co-developing the Stadium for Cornwall in its planned capacity, and Truro and Penwith College withdrew as stakeholder.